terramate-io/terramate/globals2/README.md

 - implicit order of evaluation

-The order of evaluation of global values are implicitly defined by their dependencies and _ref_ traversal size (ie `global.a` evaluates before `global.a.b`).
+The order of evaluation of global values are implicitly defined by their dependencies and _origin ref_ size (ie `global.a` evaluates before `global.a.b`).

 Case 1: